GundlaTrinath/NER-recognition/README.md

 # NER-recognition
 ## To Run GUI Locally
-### 1) Clone the repository by running the following command in Prompt or Anaconda prompt :-
+### 1) Clone the repository by running the following command in Command Prompt or Anaconda prompt :-
   ```bash
   git clone https://github.com/GundlaTrinath/NER-recognition
   ```